Siege of Acre (1291): Background

 The fall of Tripoli in 1289 triggered frantic preparations to save Acre.

 More seriously, no major reinforcing Crusade was forthcoming.
 Pope Gregory X was unable to rally support for another great Crusade.
 Papal advisors blamed the lack of enthusiasm to the laziness and vice of the European nobility and to clerical corruption.
-A more fundamental reason seems to have been the debasement of the Crusading ideal; Gregory X's predecessors had used Crusades to raise armies against the Papacy's European enemies.
+A more fundamental reason seems to have been the debasement of the Crusading ideal; Gregory X's predecessors had used Crusades to raise armies against the Papacy's European enemies, such as the Albigensian Crusade declared by Innocent III against the Cathars & a crusade against the Hohenstaufen Emperor Frederick II declared by Innocent IV.

 The Crusader states continued to deteriorate from continuing attacks and political instability.
 In 1276, the unpopular "King of Jerusalem" Hugh III moved his court to Cyprus.
 Under Sultan Al-Mansur Qalawun, the Mamluks captured Lattakia in 1278, and conquered the County of Tripoli in 1289.
 Qalawun concluded a ten-year truce with the Kingdom of Jerusalem in 1284.

 Following the fall of Tripoli, King Henry II, son of Hugh III, sent seneschal Jean de Grailly to warn European monarchs of the critical situation in the Levant.
 Pope Nicholas IV supported Jean by writing letters urging European potentates to act.
 However, the Sicilian question overshadowed calls for a new Crusade, and Edward I of England was too entangled by troubles at home.

 Decades of communications between the Europeans and the Mongols failed to secure a meaningful Franco-Mongol alliance.